 A native of the Cleveland, Ohio area, Chris holds a bachelor’s degree in Economics from Northwestern University, and a master’s degree in Public Administration from the University of Colorado/Denver.

-Caroline has more than 20 years experience in marketing and communications and has done extensive work in the Denver metro market.
-After graduating from the University of Colorado Boulder’s School of Journalism, she worked as a copywriter for the long-time Colorado retailer, Fashion Bar.
+Caroline has more than 20 years experience in marketing and communications and has done extensive work in the metro Denver market.
+After graduating from the University of Colorado Boulder’s School of Journalism, she worked as a copywriter for long-time Colorado retailer, Fashion Bar.
 She has also worked for the Denver Athletic Club, and spent eight years with Bank One (currently JP Morgan Chase) throughout the 1990’s, eventually serving as the vice president of marketing for Colorado.

 Shelby joined the Economic Development Office in 2016, but has been an employee with the City of Westminster since 2012.
 She is the executive assistant for John Hall and oversees the day-to-day department operations, as well as budget preparation and management.